Maury Povich Net Worth

 Outside of his regular hosting jobs, Maury has appeared in a number of films and television shows, usually playing a parodied version of himself.
 He has appeared in shows such as "How I Met Your Mother" and the animated series "The Jack and Triumph Show."
 In addition, Maury has appeared in films such as "Madea's Big Happy Family," "The Imagemaker," and "The Swinger."
 He was also mocked in one episode of "South Park."

-Salary: Currently, the distributor for "Maury" is NBCUniversal Television, and they pay Maury Povich an impressive salary of $13 million per year for hosting the show.
+The distributor for "Maury" was NBCUniversal Television.
+At the end of the show's run, NBCUniversal Television paid Maury Povich a salary of $13 million per year for hosting the show.

-Real Estate: In 2009, it was widely reported that Maury Povich and his wife Connie Chung had committed to a real estate purchase in the Kalorama neighborhood of Washington, D.C.
-They reportedly signed a contract to purchase a $9 million house with 12,500 square feet of living space.
-Both Povich and his wife allegedly wanted to return to the city where they both grew up, having both lived in New York City for many years.
+In 2009 Maury Povich and his wife Connie Chung paid $9 million for a home in the Kalorama neighborhood of Washington, D.C.
+The home has 12,500 square feet of living space.
+Both Povich and his wife wanted to return to the city where they both grew up, having both lived in New York City for many years.

 The property was built in 1929 with brick-style construction.
 The outdoor area features a pool, koi pond, gazebo, and extensively manicured gardens.
 There's also a rooftop terrace that offers spectacular views of the city.
 The couple never publicly revealed how much they paid for the property, although it was probably close to the $9 million listing price.

 In addition, Maury and Connie own a ranch in Bigfork, Montana.
-They reportedly spends many months there every year.
+They spend many months there every year.

 |Net Worth:||$80 Million|